Howard Wallace's home page

 Amos 7:7-17

-Amos was called from his life as a shepherd in Judah to speak a word from the Lord, to speak truth to power.
+Amos was called from his life as a shepherd in Judah to speak a word from the Lord to the northern kingdom of Israel; to speak truth to power in that kingdom.
 We ought not to think of him as a humble young shepherd who followed the flocks over the hills.
-The word used to describe Amos indicates he was more likely a person of social standing who traded in sheep and goats and other agricultural products.
-Amos was called to speak to the power of his day, a regime led by Jeroboam II, who lived in the Northern kingdom in the mid-700’s B.C.E.
-It was a time of power and prosperity, when the people of Israel assumed their privilege and affluence were evidence of God’s blessings to them as the chosen people.
-They had forgotten their suffering as slaves in Egypt and neglected to share the fruits of their prosperity with the poor.
+The word used to describe Amos as a ‘shepherd’ indicates that he was more likely a person of social standing who traded in sheep and goats and other agricultural products.
+Amos was called to speak to the powers of his day, a regime led by Jeroboam II, who was king of the Northern kingdom in the mid-700s B.C.E.
+It was a time of power and great prosperity, when the people of Israel assumed their privilege and affluence were evidence of God’s blessings to them as the chosen people.
+They had forgotten their suffering as slaves in Egypt.
+They were, at that time, free from the influence and harassment of neighbouring superpowers.
+But as a consequence, they neglected to share the fruits of their prosperity with the poor.
 Their religious observance was disconnected from their social ethics and bereft of social justice.

 Amos is careful to distinguish himself from the official (and to his mind false) prophets of the day.
 He is instead a prophet in the true sense of the word, one entrusted with a word from the Lord.
 He is called to preach that word out of season, to give a word of judgment on those who believe themselves above reproach.
 He calls Israel to the same standard of conduct that God asks of all the nations, to rely on God rather than military might, to unite their worship with concern and care for the poor, to let their faithfulness to God be reflected in their faithfulness in social relationships.

 In the passage for this week, we have the third of five striking visions given to Amos, a prophetic word of judgment against the people of Israel and their rulers.
 The first two visions are of locusts and fire; then, in 7:7-9, judgment is expressed through the image of the “plumb line,” a bit of string with a weight used as a guide for measuring whether a wall has been built straight.
-The word ‘anak, translated “plumb line” is rare (a hapax legomenon, or word occurring only once in the scripture) and its precise meaning is uncertain.
-Scholars have suggested it may mean tin or lead, or be related to the word for grief.
+The word ‘anak, translated “plumb line” is rare (a word occurring only once in scripture) and its precise meaning is uncertain.
+Scholars have suggested it may mean ‘tin’ or ‘lead’, or be related to the word for grief.
 The meaning of the prophet’s word of judgment, however, is all too clear.
-The Northern kingdom of Israel is under God’s judgment for its apostasy.
+The northern kingdom of Israel is under God’s judgment for its apostasy.

 Being from the Southern kingdom of Judah, Amos is commanded by Amaziah to return home and prophesy there.
 He is not welcome at Bethel, which is a sanctuary of the northern king, Jereboam.
 This does not deter Amos, who announces judgment against the corrupt Jeroboam and the members of the priestly caste who have capitulated to the powers they serve.
 He spells out a dire vision of the future, including the queen becoming a prostitute, the royal children dying by the sword, and the people of Israel taken into exile, somewhat formulaic visions which portray condemnation in the most colourful terms.